-I came up with five main reasons for grandparents names experiencing such diversity:
+So, why are grandparents names so diverse?
+I came up with five main reasons for this:

 Re-Marriage Resulting In Re-Thinking Grandparent’s Names

 In the case of blended families where the grandparents may not necessarily be blood relatives, traditional names may not be appropriate or already taken by other members of the family.
-Here’s one member’s comments about having to get creative!
-Take your time reading this next bit, it gets complicated!!!
+Here’s one member’s comments about having to get creative – and take your time reading this next bit, it gets complicated!

 Funny though that ALL grandfathers were ‘Poppy’!” — Kathryn